 A Pennine Journey

-Total distance covered; 80 miles (130kms)
+Total distance covered; 93 miles (150kms)

-7 days walking, based in Hexham
+7 days walking, based in Sedbergh

 In 1938, with the shadow of war looming, Alfred Wainwright took some holiday and set off for a circular walk which would take him north from Settle, along the eastern flank of The Pennines, along one of the finest stretches of Hadrian’s Wall, and then back down the western flank of the Pennines to his original start point.
 The walk took him 11 days and covered 211 miles.

 In the 1990’s keen long distance walkers Heather and David Pitt decided to devise their own route, broadly based on Wainwright’s 1938 adventure and his subsequent book (based on notes from the time, not published until 1986) ‘A Pennine Journey; the Story of a Long Walk in 1938’.
-A collaboration with the Wainwright Society saw their project finally come to fruition with the publicaton of a guidebook to 'A Pennine Journey' in 2010.
+A collaboration with the Wainwright Society saw their project finally come to fruition with the publication of a guidebook to 'A Pennine Journey' in 2010.